niloysh/5gc-config/cloud-gaming-deployment/kubernetes-deployment/README.md

    needs to be installed on any worker that the UPF containers might run on, in most cases it's best to install it on all of the worker nodes.

-1. Flannel CNI pluging.
+1. Flannel CNI plugin.
 See [here](https://github.com/flannel-io/flannel)

 1. Multus-CNI plugin installed.
 See [here](https://github.com/k8snetworkplumbingwg/multus-cni) for directions.